na-na-hi/renget/archive/vffr2.md

 &nbsp;&nbsp;&nbsp;&nbsp;Mobius/Aponia (assuming you have 7TR.)  ~~Really wants the KoC.~~  Wants the *Seven* &nbsp;&nbsp;&nbsp;&nbsp;*Thunders* divine key, it reworks her ult to stop the buff clock during the cinematic.
 Don't &nbsp;&nbsp;&nbsp;&nbsp;even bother rolling for Benares anymore, 7TR was paired with Zhenyi on its first banner, &nbsp;&nbsp;&nbsp;&nbsp;and 2-3pc Handel is also good.
+Toilet status with LV Luna's release, S0 beats SSS HoT.

 *Herrscher of Origin* (HoO) / Limited (free in 6.4) &nbsp;&nbsp;&nbsp;&nbsp;Thanks to the chinks for rioting about the recent wave of back-to-back-to-back S-ranks, &nbsp;&nbsp;&nbsp;&nbsp;we finally got an IMG primary DPS unit for 'free'.
-Had a 50% refund gear banner in 6.4 &nbsp;&nbsp;&nbsp;&nbsp;(they never rerun these sort of release promotions,) so all everyone needed was &nbsp;&nbsp;&nbsp;&nbsp;her weapon and 2pc since we also got a pick-a-stigma box - in exchange for this &nbsp;&nbsp;&nbsp;&nbsp;largess, they baited people to pull for S2, since it's a fair bit stronger than usual, and if
+Also had a 50% refund gear banner in 6.4 &nbsp;&nbsp;&nbsp;&nbsp;(they never rerun these sort of release promotions,) so all everyone needed was &nbsp;&nbsp;&nbsp;&nbsp;her weapon and 2pc since we also got a pick-a-stigma box - in exchange for this &nbsp;&nbsp;&nbsp;&nbsp;largess, they baited people to pull for S2, since it's a fair bit stronger than usual, and if